 We start by proving the following lemma:\\

 \emph{Assume that a Krylov sector contains more than one FES.
-Then it must be possible to map each FES in the sector to at least one other FES in the sector by a sequence of only inward hops followed by a sequence of only outward hops.} \\
+Then it must be possible to map each FES in the sector to at least one other FES in the same sector by a sequence of only inward hops followed by a sequence of only outward hops.} \\

-In the following, we will generically denote outward hop gates with the letter $O$ and inward hop gates with the letter $I$, and we will use subscripts to indicate the order in which we apply them.
+In the following derivation, we for simplicity generically denote outward hop gates involving two particles both hopping one site away from each other with the letter $O$, and inward hop gates involving a pair of particles hopping one site towards each other with the letter $I$.
+We use subscripts to indicate the order in which we apply the gates.
 For example, a sequence involving a single inward hop followed by two outward hops and then two further inward hops would be designated by

-In the reasoning that will follow, the exact nature of each of these hops (i.e. where on the system the hop is performed, and the number of sites separating the hopping particles) will not be important, hence permitting the above simplified notation.
+In the reasoning that will follow, the exact nature of each of these hops (i.e., where the hop is performed and the number of sites separating the hopping particles) is not important, hence permitting the above simplified notation.

-Consider a given initial FES and assume that it is not the unique FES within its Krylov sector.
+Consider a given initial FES and assume that it is not the only FES within its Krylov sector.
 There must therefore exist a sequence of hops that will map it to a different FES.
-This sequence of moves will necessarily start with some number $n>0$ of consecutive inward hops $I_i$, with $ i=1,\ldots, n$.
+This sequence of moves necessarily starts with some number $n>0$ of consecutive inward hops $I_i$, with $ i=1,\ldots, n$.
 Let $O_{n+1}$ denote the first outward hop performed.
 The sequence of hops up to this point is hence given by

 Before acting with the next hop in the sequence, we consider ``inserting the identity'':